Birkhoff strata of Sato Grassmannian and algebraic curves: Stratum . Trigonal curve of genus two

 where $q_8,q_9,q_{10}$ are some polynomials and $R(p_3,p_4,p_5)$ is not identically zero.
 Since

 the rest $R(p_3,p_4,p_5)$ has the form

 where $A,B$ and $C$ are certain polynomials in $p_3$.
-Our assumption due to (\ref{2stratC8}-\ref{2stratC10}) is equivalent to the existence of nonzero $A,B$ and $C$ such that
+Our assumption due to ( \ref{2stratC8}-\ref{2stratC10}) is equivalent to the existence of nonzero $ A,B$ and $C$ such that

 Since the numbers $3n$,$3m+4$, and $3l+5$ for positive integers $n,m,l$ never coincide, the count of gradation or power of Laurent series shows that the three terms in (\ref{2stratcondrest}) always have different degrees.
-Consequently equation (\ref{2stratcondrest}) has no nontrivial solutions. $\square$ Similar to the previous section one can treat $p_3$,$p_4$,$p_5,\dots$ for given $H^i_k$ and $z$ as the local affine coordinates in $\Sigma_{1,2}$.
-Thus one has \begin{prop} The stratum $\Sigma_{1,2}$ contains an infinite family $\Gamma^2_{\infty}$ of infinite-dimensional algebraic varieties defined by the quadrics
+Consequently equation (\ref{2stratcondrest}) has no nontrivial solutions. $ \square$